-Greetings!
-I’m Tom Bricker, and this is my travel photography blog.
-I first got hooked on travel after making visits to various Disney theme parks around the world and in the process of trying to visit all of the U.S. National Parks.
-Over the last few years, my travel has snowballed, and now in addition to traveling to a variety of destinations, I’m making a lot of quick getaways and extended trips to a multitude of destinations.
+We first got hooked on travel after making visits to various Disney theme parks around the world and in the process of trying to visit all of the U.S. National Parks.
+Over the last few years, our travel has snowballed, and now in addition to traveling to a variety of destinations, we make a lot of quick getaways–namely, within California–and extended trips to a multitude of destinations.

-This in large part occurred when my wife and I relocated to Southern California after living in the Midwest all our lives.
+This in large part occurred when we relocated to Southern California after living in the Midwest all our lives.
 Working remotely at our ‘normal’ jobs while living in California enabled us to travel more, and also live like tourists with regular day trips to Los Angeles to explore the city’s amazing culture, architecture, entertainment, and food.

 In addition to exploring California and its endless points of interest and attractions, we’ve also spent a lot of time traveling elsewhere.
 Hawaii and Japan are often cheap flights from Los Angeles, and we’ve also taken advantage of great travel deals in Europe.
 In the last 3 years, we’ve spent over 3 full months in Japan, and several weeks in Europe.
-Over the course of 2017, we’ve already returned to Japan and Hawaii, with another trip to France planned as well as a return to Japan.
+Over the course of 2017, we’ve already returned to Japan, Hawaii, and France.
+We’ve also visited Norway and Denmark (posts coming soon) and have return trips planned for Hong Kong and Japan.

-While we aren’t yet experts on California, Japan, Hawaii, or Europe, our goal is to share our experiences from those locations (and beyond) on this blog.
-Unlike our Disney blog, which strives to provide comprehensive resources based upon years of visits to the Disney theme parks, this is more of an eclectic mix of trip reports, reviews and tips from points of interest we’ve visited, and my photography.
+Our goal is to share our experiences from those locations (and beyond) on this blog and to offer planning resources that help you better-experiences some of the places we love.
+While some of this will aim at being comprehensive, other posts are an eclectic mix of trip reports, reviews and tips from points of interest we’ve visited, and my photography.

 Speaking of photography, all of the photos on this blog are taken by me.
 First and foremost, this is a travel photography blog, as I am a photographer.
 But, I realize that I’m also a blogger, so it’s also a travel photography blog.
 What’s the difference, besides that I’ve italicized different words in the preceding sentence?
 Well, the former would focus on beautiful photos and not worry so much about travel tips and that sort of thing.
 By contrast, the latter wouldn’t worry so much about pretty photos and would try to give advice.
 From my perspective, the latter is a lot less glamorous.